sacherjj/CasperLabs/docs/CONTRACTS.md

 the contract will be executed in the context of the account that creates the deploy.
 The consequence of this is that stateful contracts designed to operate in a specific context may not work as expected when called directly.
-They may, for instance, attempt to read or modify a UREF that they expect to exist in their context, but find it missing in the context that they are actually run in, that is of the deployer's account.
+They may, for instance, attempt to read or modify a `URef` that they expect to exist in their context, but find it missing in the context that they are actually run in, that is of the deployer's account.